Importing Tricks - Importing CSV Files With Special Characters

 How To Format The Import File In UTF-8 Using Google Sheets

-Now we need to download this data as a CSV file.
+Next, the data must be downloaded as a CSV file..
 This CSV file will be natively encoded in UTF-8 format.

 To download the CSV file, click on File >> Download as >> Comma-separated values.